 Headspace is a meditation app.
 Hey, mental health is important too!
-Anyway, Headspace includes a variety of guided meditations, emergency SOS sessions for calming needs, and various programs to choose from based on your needs.
-It even sends you the occasional notification telling you to chill out and breathe a little a bit.
+Anyway, Headspace includes various guided meditations, emergency SOS sessions for calming needs, and various programs to choose from based on your needs.
+It even sends you the occasional notification telling you to chill out and breathe a little bit.
 We particularly liked that feature.
-The pro version is a little expensive but it does include more features.
+The pro version is a little expensive, but it does include more features.
 Calm, Let’s Meditate, Prana Breath, and Aware are some more excellent meditation apps.
 We also have a full list linked up toward the end of this article.

-Home Workout is the perfect health app for beginners.
-Wow that sounded like an advertisement, sorry about that!
-In any case, this app has a collection of workouts you can do at home with no equipment.
-That means the only thing between you and starting is a download button.
+Home Workout is an excellent health app for beginners.
+It has a collection of workouts you can do at home with no equipment.
+That means the only thing between you and starting is a download button and a few extra minutes in your day.
 Some of the exercise routines include warm-ups, stretching, weight training, strength training, and more.
 You also get video and animation guides, charts, and more tracking.
 It’s really good, especially if you don’t want to spend a ton of money on exercise equipment.
 The developer, Leap Fitness, also has apps for ab workouts, water drink reminders, and even a period tracker if you need one.

 Price: Free / $3.99-$6.99 per month / $44.99 per year